Graffioh/graffioh/mds/dump/pytorch.md

 - `torch.ones` for multiplicative gain/bias parameters, so we start with identity and then we slowly learn the best gain/bias
 - `torch.zeros` for additive bias where the initial desired contribution is 0
 - random distributions for weight matrices

+## nn.ModuleList

+`nn.ModuleList` instead of a simple list to store `nn.Module`s, so that the state dict are tracked and so what (otherwise can't load state dict)